kili-technology/kili-python-sdk/docs/sdk/label_parsing.md

     print(my_label.jobs["CLASSIFICATION_JOB"].category.name)  # Category A
     ```

-    If you want to retrieve the category name as it is in the json interface, you can use the `.key` attribute:
+    If you want to retrieve the category name as it is in the json response, you can use the `.key` attribute:

     ```python
     print(my_label.jobs["CLASSIFICATION_JOB"].category.key)  # CATEGORY_A